alpaka-group/llama/documentation/pages/user/domains.rst

   .. image:: ../../images/layout_tree.pdf

-Unfortunately with C++ it is not possible yet to "iterate" over a struct at compile time as it would be needed for LLAMA's mapping.
-Even if recent versions of the language will start to support such a feature, because of the many compiler vendors LLAMA tries to support, the library is stuck to the C++11 feature set (for now).
-So LLAMA needs to define such a tree itself.
-For this two classes are defined, :cpp:`DatumStruct` and :cpp:`DatumElement`.
+Unfortunately with C++ it is not possible yet to "iterate" over a struct at compile time as it would be needed for LLAMA's mapping (although there are proposals to provide such a facility).
+For now LLAMA needs to define such a tree itself using two classes, :cpp:`DatumStruct` and :cpp:`DatumElement`.
-:cpp:`DatumStruct` is a compile time list of :cpp:`DatumElement`, which has a name and a type **or** another :cpp:`DatumStruct` list of child :cpp:`DatumElement`\ s.
-The names of the :cpp:`DatumElement`\ s need to be predefined as structs.
-This enables a semantic binding even between two different datum domains.
+:cpp:`DatumStruct` is a compile time list of :cpp:`DatumElement`.
+:cpp:`DatumElement` has a name and a fundamental type **or** another :cpp:`DatumStruct` list of child :cpp:`DatumElement`\ s.
+The name of a :cpp:`DatumElement` needs to be C++ type as well.
+We recommend creating empty tag types for this.
+These tags serve as names when describing accesses later.
+Furthermore, these tags also enable a semantic binding even between two different datum domains.

-A datum domain itself is just such a :cpp:`DatumStruct` as seen here for the given tree:
+A datum domain itself is just a :cpp:`DatumStruct` as seen here for the given tree:

 .. code-block:: C++